 Within school, we tailor our communication approaches to meet the needs of different families.
 A member of our Senior Leadership Team (SLT) or ELSA team is always available to speak with face to face within school hours, and families may have an appointed member of staff that they speak with in order to build a trusting relationship with them.
 Where needed, we will make home visits.
-We will communicate over the phone via calls, texts or email if necessary.
+We can communicate over the phone via calls or texts, we can also converse regularly by email.
+We can set up home-school diaries where appropriate.
 The priority is that families feel comfortable and confident with the form of communication they choose and that all parties converse in non-judgmental dialogue.

 Where school intervention is not enough for individual pupils or mental health difficulties are affecting other individuals in the family, we can sign post parents to additional sources of support outside of school.
-Support may be through the Local Authority or NHS sources, charities, or privately sourced channels.
+Support may be through local authority or NHS sources, charities, or privately sourced channels.
 We may be able to facilitate a referral or provide details to enable families to self-refer, depending on the service required.
 Our ELSA team or SLT will always discuss the individuals' or families' needs with the parents prior to sign-posting or referring to other support.